rocjs/roc/docs/Extensions.md

 __The call chain__

-1. The first function in the chain is run when the action is registering itself with Roc.
-Here it's possible to validate that the right hooks or actions are present and it's also possible to remove some of them using `removeActions` if they are not supposed to run.
+1. *This will be removed soon* The first function in the chain is run when the action is registering itself with Roc.

 2. The second function will normally be invoked for every single action for every single hook.
 In this case it is up to the action to determine if it should process this and in that case return a new function.
 If one has registered the action with `extension` and/or `hook`  it will only be called if these match.